 3. Don’t purge

 This one should be self-explanatory.
 If you suffer from Bulimia or bulimic tendencies, then the urge to purge will be ever-present.
 Resist the urge to take part in purging i.e vomiting or laxative use.
-This will only counter the effects of a regular eating schedule.
+This will only counter the effects of an eating schedule.

 4. Do not skip meals